pinglamb/math/vectors-and-matrices/complex-matrices.md

 >
 > As $\lambda\_1 \not= \lambda\_2$, we have $\mathsf{x}\_1^\dagger \mathsf{x}\_2 = 0$, hence the two eigenvectors are orthogonal.

+In fact, the above property is also true for eigenvectors from same eigenvalues, meaning we can always find $n$ orthogonal vectors for a $n \times n$ Hermitian matrix, which are also linearly independent.

 ## Unitary Matrices

 Unitary matrices are to complex matrices what orthonormal matrices are to real matrices.